DaikonPlays/UCSD-CSE-151A-Project/README.md

 ### **Pre-Processing:**

-For preprocessing, we firs tbegin by improving the dataset's readability by renaming columns to more concise forms, converting column names like `Diet_type` to `Diet` and `Recipe_name` to `Recipe`.
+For preprocessing, we first begin by improving the dataset's readability by renaming columns to more concise forms, converting column names like `Diet_type` to `Diet` and `Recipe_name` to `Recipe`.

 ```
 diet_data = diet_data.rename(